 Our focus now is on maintaining our high standards while incorporating increasingly more environmentally sustainable materials, features, and manufacturing processes into new product designs.
 Our Design for the Environment (DfE) team, which is responsible for developing environmentally sensitive design standards for new and existing Herman Miller products, has initiated a protocol to guide this effort.
 One of our design tenets is durability.
 We design for repeated use, repair, maintenance, and reassembly using standard parts, as often as possible.

-The MBDC Cradle to Cradle Design Protocol adopted by Herman Miller goes beyond regulatory compliance to thoroughly evaluate new product designs in three key areas:
+Herman Miller’s DfE Protocol goes beyond regulatory compliance to thoroughly evaluate new product designs in four key areas:

 Our commitment to designing for the environment extends beyond a single token product to incorporate a comprehensive, holistic approach.
-All future Herman Miller products will be evaluated within the rigors of the MBDC Cradle to Cradle Design Protocol.
+All future Herman Miller products will be evaluated within the rigors of our DfE Protocol.
 During the new product design process, the DfE team meets with the designers and engineers to review material chemistry, disassembly and recyclability as well as incoming packaging, and potential waste generation.

 By looking closely at these and related issues, as well as conducting rigorous durability testing, our goal is to ensure that all new Herman Miller products will help create great working environments, while also respecting and protecting our natural environment.

 Our customers want to know what’s in our products, and we’re willing to share.
 For almost two decades, we’ve collected detailed information on the chemicals and materials in our products.
 We work deep within our supply chain, manufacturing processes, and products to clean up problematic materials in our aim for cleaner chemistry.
 We do so because we’re committed to being radically transparent, as well as producing the safest and healthiest products possible.